ap0ught/google-assistant-demo/README.md

  * “OK Google, tell me a joke.”
  * “Hey Google, ask me a trivia question.”

-### Building The Project From Source
+### Build The Project From Source

 This demo uses Docker to create a container that can easily be deployed to C.H.I.P.
-Pro with the Gadget Operating System.
+Pro with the Gadget operating system.
 Follow [these setup instructions](https://docs.getchip.com/gadget.html#set-up-gadget) to install any dependencies.

-After installing Docker and the Gadget tools on your desktop machine, you can build this project from the Google Assistant Demo directory:
+After installing Docker and the Gadget tools on your desktop machine, you can build this project from the google-assistant-demo directory:

 ```gadget build```